Ask an Agent

 • Associate in Insurance Services (AIS)

-Because you were driving a borrowed vehicle, the coverage available to you will depend on both your friend's State Farm policy and whether you carry any auto insurance of your own, but there are are a few options for you to look into.
+Because you were driving a borrowed vehicle, the coverage available to you will depend on both your friend's State Farm policy and whether you carry any auto insurance of your own, but there are a few options for you to look into.

 Your friend's State Farm policy is the first place to start.
 A full coverage policy typically includes collision coverage for vehicle damage and bodily injury liability for injuries sustained in a covered accident.
 If your friend added medical payments coverage (MedPay), that can also help cover medical bills regardless of fault.
 West Virginia doesn't require MedPay, so whether it's available depends on what your friend actually purchased.